 2015 Bergen’s Top Lawyers Distinction

 In June 2015, (201) Magazine published an article in their magazine that featured a segment known as Bergen’s Top Lawyers, a peer-review survey focusing on some of the greatest lawyers in all of Bergen County.
 Michael Maggiano was presented with the Bergen’s Top Lawyer Award.
 Attorneys in Bergen were contacted and asked whom they would recommend in the country and in the given area of law.
 The survey was conducted by Professional Research Services (PRS) of Royal Oak, Michigan.
-After all attorneys were contacted by PRS, an online ballot was constructed and each attorney was invited to recommend up to three colleagues in each given legal specialty.
-After nominations were complete, each nominee was carefully evaluated on the basis of the survey results.
-Things taken into consideration were legitimacy of their practicing license and their current standing with the State Bar Association of New Jersey.
+After all, attorneys were contacted by PRS, an online ballot was constructed and each attorney was invited to recommend up to three colleagues in each given legal specialty.
+After nominations were complete, each nominee was carefully evaluated based on the survey results.
+Things taken into consideration were the legitimacy of their practicing license and their current standing with the State Bar Association of New Jersey.
 In the area of Personal Injury lawyers, Michael Maggiano was chosen as a winner for recognition!
 Maggiano commented on the recognition: